R-Shyamala/M2_Doorsensor/1_Requirements/README.md

 This project is about building an embedded product called door sensor.
 This project will be very usefull and indicate our door is closed properly or not.
 When the door is open the LED will be ON, at that time LED acts as an indication that our door is open.
 If we close the door LED will be OFF.

+## OBJECTIVES:

+* Door sensor's can be used in may places such as home, hospital,offices etc,.
+* Security is high because we used LED as a indicator.
+* Door sensor's are being used a lot due to its high security.

 ## COMPONENTS:

 * ATmega328